Brandon-HY-Lin/AIND-VUI-Capstone/Report.md

 The architecture is (1-layer Conv2D + 2-layer Bidirectional GRU + TimeDistributed Dense).
 To reducing overfitting, batch-normalization and dropout layers are added between each layer.
 Futhurmore, the dropout feature in GRU cell is also enabled.

 * Steps:
+    * Preprocessing: Convert the raw audio into spectrogram with size of 161.
     * Input: The spectrogram with shape (None, TimeSeqLength, 161, 1).
     * Conv2D: Served as encoder to extract features.
             Stride=2, Out-channel=8, padding=same